frontend-fun/react-hooks-typescript-tome/docs/3-control/nested.md

   {name: "Whisper of the Heart", released: 1995, seen: false}
 ];

-// Filter out all the movies we have seen
+// Filter all the movies we have not seen
+// AKA only keep movies that not seen const unseenMovies = ghibliMovies.filter(
+    (movie: Movie): boolean => !movie.seen
+)
+console.log(unseenMovies);

 // Make a new list of just the movie titles

 // Add together the number of characters in the movie's titles